In the search for the best smart drugs on the market, many nootropics users are constantly comparing new options, with older options.

 Its effects are especially good at enhancing extracellular dopamine in an area known as the basal ganglia of the brain but may cause some damage to this specialized region over time .

-By inhibiting the dopamine transporters, Ritalin is able to increase the amount of dopamine in the synapses, allowing us to concentrate on tasks more easily.
+By inhibiting the dopamine transporters, Ritalin increases the amount of dopamine in the synapses, allowing us to concentrate on tasks more easily.

 This mechanism is especially useful for the condition of ADD or ADHD because dopamine levels are often found in lower amounts in people with this condition .

-Dopamine is also a key part of the reward center in the brain.
+Dopamine is also a vital part of the reward center in the brain.

 If levels are too low, the brain needs to work extra hard to stimulate itself, causing the characteristic fidgety, low attention symptoms common in ADHD sufferers.